NeutrinosPlatform/platformDocumentation/1.0.0/Components/Charts/Ngx Charts/ngx-pie-chart.md

 7. Save the page and run the application.

 ### Example
-Consider an IT industry which makes a survey on how many users use their product from the different part of the world.
+Consider an IT industry which makes a survey on how many users use their products from different parts of the world.
 The sample data can be recorded as follows:

 | Country | Germany | USA | Spain | France | Nepal | India |
 | :------: | :------: | :------: | :------: | :------: | :------: | :------: |